kitesurfer1404/WS2812FX/README.md

 --------

 * 55 different effects.
 And counting.
-* Tested on Arduino Nano, Uno, Micro and ESP8266.
+* Tested on Arduino Uno/Micro/Nano/Leonardo and ESP8266/ESP32.
 * All effects with printable names - easy to use in user interfaces.
 * FX, speed and brightness controllable on the fly.
 * Ready for sound-to-light (see external trigger example)